moscovium-mc/CloudRip/README.md

 Got ideas for improvements?
 Found a bug?
 If it's better wordlists, new features, or bug fixes - all contributions help.

+**How to contribute:**

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a pull request

+**Guidelines:**
+- Follow Python best practices and PEP 8
+- Add type hints to new code
+- Update documentation as needed
+- Test your changes thoroughly

 ## Support

 If you find this project useful, consider supporting my work: